Kataiser/radeline/README.md

 Chaos monkey that optimizes the [Celeste TAS](https://github.com/ShootMe/CelesteTAS) by randomly (or sequentially) changing inputs.
 Progress for the main game is [here](https://github.com/Kataiser/radeline/projects/1) and results go [here](https://github.com/Kataiser/CelesteTAS/tree/radeline-results) (but I've stopped working on it).

-Now includes a horizontal movement simulator!
-Vertical sim coming soon™
+Now includes a fully working movement simulator, for brute forcing precise position and/or speed values!

 ## Instructions
 1. Change `KeyStart` in `Saves\modsettings-CelesteTAS.celeste` to `- OemMinus`, because I couldn't get the default bind to work